 Losing a Pet: The Grieving Process in Pets

 Research in both the human and animal world shows that grief caused by the loss of a pet can be as devastating as grief caused by the loss of a human loved one.
 While the field of Human Psychology provides bountiful information regarding the grieving process for people following a loss, very little is known about how much our pets are able to understand about death.
-Pet owners may have experienced a dog who became lethargic, upset or
+On one hand, pet owners may have experienced a dog who became lethargic, upset or

 Although it is less noticeable in cats, they too may experience grief after losing a companion.
-You may notice your cat sniffing and wandering as though looking for their companion.
-However, being that cats are naturally territorial, they seem to adjust easily to the absence of the other pet.
+You might notice your cat sniffing and wandering as though looking for their companion.
+However, due to cats' territorial nature, they seem to adjust easily to the absence of the other pet.
 Both cats and dogs may experience grief after losing a companion, and they will likely look to you for comfort and direction.
-Spending extra time with your pet to console them will benefit both you and your pet as you cope with the loss.
+Spending extra time with your pet to console them will benefit both you and your pet as you work through the loss.

-It is a common feeling that the surviving pet is lonely, and people often consider adopting a new companion.
+It is common to question whether the surviving pet is lonely, and people often consider adopting a new companion.
 Although this can be therapeutic for both the pet and the pet owner, it is important to keep in mind the additional responsibilities that come with new pet ownership.
-No matter how young or old, your new pet with
+No matter how young or old, your new pet will

-Whatever your pet’s grief looks like, strengthening your relationship after you experience the loss of their companion will not only help your pet through the grieving process but can help you heal as well.
+However your pet’s grief appears, strengthening your relationship after you experience the loss of their companion will not only help your pet through the grieving process, but it can help you heal as well.